MattesWhite/meetup_franken/README.md

-# meetup_franken
+# Rust Meetup Franken
-Exercises and slides for the Rust Meetup Franken
+In 2019 the Rust Meetup Franken was founded.

+In this repository, I store my solutions for exercises and slides of talks I held at the meetings.